Tknika/iombian-services-marketplace/standard.md

 To add a new service, create a folder with the name of the service inside the "services" folder of the "iombian-services-marketplace" repository.
 The folder name can only contain alphanumeric characters and the words that compose it must be separated by hyphens ("-"), never by blank spaces.
-As will be seen later, if the docker-compose.yaml only contains one service, the name of the service must be the same as the name of the docker service and container.
+As will be seen later, the name of the service must be the same as the name of the "main" docker service.
 Finally, the different versions of the service must be stored in separate folders, identifying the version number in the folder name.

 Example: